sidebar hamburger menu

 Windows Server Core 2022, 2019, 2016, 2012-R2, 2012x64, x86

 The .NET SDK (Software Development Kit) is the recommended option if you plan to develop, build, test, or publish .NET applications.
-It includes:
+It includes the .NET Runtime (required to run .NET apps), the ASP.NET Core Runtime (for hosting web applications out of the box), and the .NET CLI and build tools for compiling and managing your projects.

 With the SDK, you won't need to install separate runtimes for ASP.NET Core or the Desktop environment - everything is bundled together to streamline development and deployment.